 Put simply, coronavirus has been the catalyst for unprecedented digital change.

 Charity learning practitioners have long adopted the agile ethos of “fail fast and move on”, and it has stood them in good stead as they have got to grips with new, urgent needs.
-Paul Hodgkinson at saha, the Salvation Army Housing Association, created a virtual induction, including a radio-style podcast interview with the chief executive to greet new staff.
-At the Shaw Trust, recruiting virtually has been a success, as has moving face-to-face training online.
+A range of often-free technology has helped to manage virtual recruitment, induction, working and learning: at the Shaw Trust, recruiting virtually has been a success, as has moving face-to-face training online.
 Hillcrest, in Scotland, had been planning to transition to virtual “smart” working over a period of 18 months, but, like a lot of organisations, it managed that phenomenal change in just over a week.

 Perhaps most strikingly, Andrew New at St John Ambulance discovered that using e-learning to help deliver vital, life-saving skills works so well and has such huge benefits that he’s transforming the charity’s training portfolio.